Links to:

 A growing library of blind soccer videos and documentaries can be found at the bottom of this page.

 Ontario has become a hub for blind soccer in Canada, although programs have previously existed in Quebec.
-Club programs currently exist at Pickering FC, North Mississauga SC and Kitchener SC.
+Club programs currently exist at Pickering FC, North Mississauga SC, London Whitecaps FC and a new program in Ottawa.
 Clubs interested in starting a program can contact inquiries@soccabillity.ca.

 Sponsorship opportunities include team jerseys and events.
 Probably our greatest asset is the sponsorship of the custom built kick boards that run alongside the two lengths of the field.
 Sponsorship can be provided to just one kickboard or the complete set.
 Contact inquiries@soccability.ca